DSACMS/repo-scaffolder/tier1/checklist.md

 | Public Domain       | A best practice is to list the LICENSE under which a project is released at the bottom of the README.
 In most cases for Federal repos, we default to Creative Commons Zero 1.0 International(world-wide public domain.)                                                                        |              |

-- [ ] **License**
+- [ ] **LICENSE**

-License of your project, whether public domain (CC0) or other OSI-approved License.
-Using 'vanilla' license text will allow for GitHub to auto-label the license information on the repository landing page.
+*License of your project, whether public domain (CC0) or other OSI-approved License.
+Using 'vanilla' license text will allow for GitHub to auto-label the license information on the repository landing page.*

 - [ ] **CONTRIBUTING.md**
-Provide guidance on how users can run your project and make contributions to it.
+*Provide guidance on how users can run your project and make contributions to it.*

 | **Section**           | **Description**                                                                                                                                                                                                                                                                                     | **Included** |
 |-----------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------|